giantswarm/docs/src/content/advanced/gitops/environments/index.md

 # Add Workload Cluster environments

 You might want to set up multiple, similar Workload Clusters that serve as for example development, staging and production environments.
 You can utilize `bases` to achieve that.
 Let's take a look at the `/bases/environments` folder structure.

 ## General note

-It is possible to solve the environment and environment propagation problem in multiple ways, notably by:
+It is possible to solve the environment propagation problem in multiple ways, notably by:

 - using a multi-directory structure, where each environment is represented as a directory in a `main` branch of a single repository
 - using a multi-branch approach, where each branch corresponds to one environment, but they are in the same repo
-- using a multi-repo setup, where there's one root repository providing all the necessary templates, then there is one another repository per environment.
+- using a multi-repo setup, where there's one root repository providing all the necessary templates, and then there is another repository per environment.

 Each of these approaches has pros and cons.
-We propose the multi-directory approach.
-The pros of it are: a single repo and branch serving as the source of truth for all the environments, very easy template sharing and relatively easy way to compare and promote configuration across environments.
-On the other hand, it might not be the best solution for access control, template versioning and also easy comparing of environments.
+Giant Swarm relies on the multi-directory approach for multiple reasons.
+It is a single repo and single branch which serves as the source of truth for all the environments.
+Easy for template sharing and a relatively simple way to compare and promote configuration across environments.
+On the other hand, it needs extra work for access control management, template versioning or environment drift detection.

 ## Environments

 We are creating a new `base` type called environment.
 Inside there will be two folders.

 The `stages` folder is how we propose to group environment specifications.
-There is a good reason for this additional layer of grouping.
-You can use this approach to have multiple different clusters - like the dev, staging, production - but also to have multiple different regions where you want to spin these clusters up.
+There is a good reason for this additional layer.
+You can use it for having multiple different clusters - like the dev, staging and production - but also to have multiple different regions where you want to spin these clusters up.

 The `regions` folder is how we propose to group specifications for configurations referred to different locations or regions in the different cloud providers or datacenters.